Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Experiments

-As shown in Fig.~\ref{fig:experimentMerge} and Fig.~\ref{fig:dataset2_recons}, the proposed method is able to build a well-aligned global 3D models of tree rows even without trunk detection for each tree.
+As shown in Fig.~\ref{fig:experimentMerge} and Fig.~\ref{fig:dataset2_recons}, the proposed method is able to build well-aligned global 3D models of tree rows even without trunk detection for each tree.
 Specifically, duplicated poles and trunks are all merged.
 In practice, the merging algorithm only requires two-sides object correspondences around two ends and the middle of each tree row.
-When there is no need for estimating trunks diameter, we can roughly fit a long section of a detected trunk as a cylinder, or even detect other landmarks, such as supporting poles and stakes.
-The planar assumption of local ground for each tree makes general our method which can be applied to any orchard environments without concern about the terrain.
+When there is no need for estimating trunks diameter (e.g., counting fruits only), we can roughly fit a long section of a detected trunk as a cylinder, or even detect other landmarks, such as supporting poles and stakes.
+We make a general assumption that the local ground for each tree rather than the whole orchard ground is modeled as a plane, which makes our method applicable to any orchard environments without concern about the terrain.